 portentious, that have occurred, that may be of profit to recall.

-In the olden days, the winter was so long and the community was so long look and the community was so long look at the community was so long look at the west look at the year 1870 and the congregation was just finishing the morning prayer when the whiste of the first locat, the Keweenaw, was heard about two miles out in the lake.
+In the olden days, the winter was so long and the community was so long isolated, that when the first boat ar-rived it drew the attention of the whole cliy.
+It was a Sunday in early May of the year 1870 and the congregation was just finishing the morning prayer when the whistle of the first locat, the Ke-weenaw, was heard about two miles out in the lake.
 Speaks of Old Whistle.

-At once the cource was vacated by all the congregation except the rector and it is not recorded whether he congleted that service or not.
-The next sunday, however, he gave out the following notice.
-"Service next Sunday at 10.30, Providence permitting, and it we whistle of the Keweenaw doesn't blow."
+At once the church was vacated by all the congregation except the scor-pleted that service or not.
+The coar-lot is not recorded wnether he com-pleted that service next Sunday at 10:30.
+Providence permitting, and h. ... whistle of the Keweenaw doesn't blow."

-On the evening of May 19, 1871, duraing the rectorship of Mr. Gitting

 10:30.
-Providence permitting, and it to blow."

-On the evening of May 19, 1871, during the rectorship of Mr. Glinilan lishop Whipple was confirming a class and it was near 9:30.
-Hands had just been laid upon the candidates, when on the still of the only open window there apneared a storm bird or cross bill, so called from having a red cross on its bill.
-Then in the silence of the church, where all had been deeply impressed with the sacred service, was the bird beard thrice to pour out his little orison.
-Its effect on the congregation will readily be imagined.
+Providence permitting, and i.
+Los whilstle of the Keweenaw doesn't blow."
+Un the evening of May 19, 1871, during the rectorship of Mr. Glinilan.
+Hishop Whipple was confirming a class and it was near 9:30.
+Hands had just been laid upon the candidates had just been laid upon the candidates of the church, the sender of the church is the sender of the church where all had been deeply impressed with the sender of the church where all had been deeply impressed with the sacred service, was the bird with easily be imagined.
 We wish that we might record and give honor to all the men and women who have tolled and sacrificed themselves, that we might enter into their heritage.
-Together with those mentioned before are to be added such names as those of Mrs. Graves, B. F. Mackall and B. S. Russell.

-Coming of Bishop Whipple, instant in season and out of season and maybe dearest to our hearts, Bishop Gilbert, in all ways, a man, a gentleman and a caretaking bishop.
-Many another there was who ought to god wom in our bederoil.
+Then there came Bishop Whipple, instant in season and out of season and Glibert, in all ways, a man, a gentleman and a caretaking bishop.
+Many another there was who ought to go down in our bederoll.
 May the good Lord remember them and bless them richly for their good works.
 May we be found worthy to walk in their steps and gain some small measure of their crown of glory that shall not fade away.

-At the close of the reception the

-At the close of the reception the rector and Mrs. Ryan received numerous congratulations from their guests upon the marked success of the last twelve years of the church in a great
+At the close of the reception the rector and Mrs. Ryan received numer-ous congratulations from their guests upon the marked success of the last twelve years of the church in a great